akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/step-2.md

 :::

 ::: info
 💡 A word about labels.
 During all the synchronization guides, you may encounter in the API response a **labels** section that contains translations for the asked resource.
-Here, for example, you can get the American English and French translation for the family code **T-shirt.** Do you have to store labels?
-It depends on your needs, but remember one thing: in the end, you have to display something for your final user. in the case of a family with the family code **traffic_light**, what will be the best thing to display to a  French user? the raw family code (**traffic_light**), the German translation (**Ampel**), or the French translation (Feu de **signalization**)?
+Here, for example, you can get the American English and French translation for the family code **T-shirt**.
+Do you have to store labels?
+It depends on your needs, but remember one thing: in the end, you have to display something for your final user.
+In the case of a family with the family code **dress**, what will be the best thing to display to a French user? the raw family code (_dress_), the German translation (_kleid_), or the French translation (_robe_)?
 You are the final judge.
 :::

 ::: info
 💡 Also, keep in mind that you can filter useless locales with the list of locales you built in [the previous section of the guide](/getting-started/synchronize-pim-products-6x/step-1.html).
 :::

-# II - Collect family variants
+# 2 - Collect family variants

 ::: info
 💡 This step is mandatory if you want to synchronize product models later.
 If not, jump to the third step.